 Taking Action

-Areas for Acton
+What are Areas for Action?

-Third Cycle Areas for Action
+Third-Cycle Areas for Action Framework

-Each area for action will have a designated lead such as LAWPRO, a local authority, the National Federation of Group Water Schemes, Inland Fisheries Ireland etc. This approach aims to capture all the water quality improvement work that is happening across the country.
-This approach will also align actions being carried out for other purposes with the objectives of the RBMP, where possible, so that synergies can be identified, and multiple benefits can be achieved.
+Each Area for Action has a designated lead organisation, such as LAWPRO, a local authority, the National Federation of Group Water Schemes, or Inland Fisheries Ireland.
+This framework aims to bring together all water-quality improvement work happening across the country.
+It also aims to align actions carried out for other purposes with the objectives of the River Basin Management Plan (RBMP), wherever possible, so that synergies are identified and multiple benefits achieved.

 This method is best for those who already know the name of their PAA.
 Catchments.ie provides a search function to allow you to easily list PAA’s of interest.
 From this screen you will be able to: